-First Name Last Name

-Address

-City State Zip Code

-Phone Cell

-Email

-Date of Birth Marital Status

-Children: 🗆 Yes 🗖 No Grandchildren: Yes INO

-How long have you been a Christian?

-Name/City of your Home Church

-What Ministry training have you had, if any?

-What experience do you have leadin g small groups?

-vhat is the diagnosis?

--

-When was the diagnosis made?

-Do you have a Relapse Prevention Pla an or System of Accountability ?

-Please rate yourself in the following areas (5=High; 1=Low)

-Work well with difficult people Spiritually stable Self-Motivated / Self-Starter Stability in relationships with others Readily recognize my mistakes High degree of integrity/honesty Take correction well Well organized Sensitive to the needs of others Respectful of those in authority Just willing to help Self-disciplined Spiritual Maturity Open to change Good Listener

-Please share a brief summary of coming to know Jesus as your Lord and Savior, and His influence and plan in your life today.
-How has He been part of your recovery?

-Please ask your pastor to complete the following endorsement (may be enclosed with your pages or sent separately).

-If you have a diagnosis, please ask your doctor or therapist to complete the following endorsement (may be enclosed with your pages or sent separately).
+Please rate yourself in the following areas (5=High; 1=Low) Work well with difficult people Spiritually stable Stability in relationships with others Self-Motivated / Self-Starter High degree of integrity/honesty Readily recognize my mistakes Well-organized Take correction well Respectful of those in authority Sensitive to the needs of others Just willing to help Self-disciplined Spiritual Maturity Open to change Good Listener Please share a brief summary of coming to know Jesus as your Lord and Savior, and His influence and plan in your life today.
+How has He been part of your recovery? > Please ask your pastor to complete the following endorsement (may be enclosed with your pages or sent separately). > If you have a diagnosis, please ask your doctor or therapist to complete the following endorsement (may be enclosed with your pages or sent separately).

-Please submit via email, mail, or fax to: Fresh Hope 3434 N 204th St Elkhorn, NE 68022 Email: info@freshhope.us Fax: 402.763.9257
+Please submit via email or mail:

+Fresh Hope

+PO Box 5, Elkhorn NE 68022 Email: info@FreshHope.us Phone: 1-888-815-4673